Transition into Goonhavern Primary School

 - Ensure your child gets enough sleep.
 Tiredness is a real barrier to success within the classroom environment.

 - We do not expect children to start school knowing numbers and letters, however, if your child is keen you may wish to start writing their name with them (in lower case letters).
-You can see our class blog for more information about early reading and writing, look for the link on the class page of our website.

 - Don’t worry!
 There are no problems or issues that cannot be resolved.